Rules on costume design, props and imitation weapons at Manga-Comic-Con

-To ensure that all visitors to the Leipzig Book Fair remember the Manga-Comic-Con as a great event with many wonderful experiences, we would like to give cosplayers specific information on costume design and weapon regulations.
+To ensure that all visitors to Leipzig Book Fair remember Manga-Comic-Con as a great event with many wonderful experiences, we would like to give cosplayers specific information on costume design and weapon regulations.

 We ask all cosplayers to adhere to these rules for the sake of fairness towards other cosplayers.

 Many cosplay costumes cannot do without "imitation weapons" (hereinafter referred to as props).
 However, the laws of the Federal Republic of Germany and our duties as organisers and operators result in guidelines that must be adhered to at all costs.
 We therefore carry out a "cosplay check" at Manga-Comic-Con (see below).